CityofToronto/bdit_data-sources/volumes/README.md

 #### Notes
 * No regular data load schedule.
 * Data files collected by 2-3 staff members.
-* Manually geo-reference volume data to an SLSN node during data import process
+* Manually geo-reference volume data to an SLSN node during data import process.
-* Data is manually updated into FLOW.
+* Data is manually imported into FLOW.
-* Counts are conducted on Tuesdays, Wednesdays, and/or Thursdays during school season (September - June) for 1 to 3 consecutive days
+* Counts are conducted on Tuesdays, Wednesdays, and/or Thursdays during school season (September - June) for 1 to 3 consecutive days.
-* Strictly conforms to FLOW LOADER data file structure
+* Strictly conforms to FLOW LOADER data file structure.
-* If numbers collected varies more than defined historical value threshold by 10%, the count will not be loaded.
+* If collected data varies more than defined historical value threshold by 10%, the collected data will not be loaded.
-* Volume available at both signalized and non-signalized intersections
+* Volumes are available at both signalized and non-signalized intersections
-* Each count station is given a unique identifier to avoid duplicate records
+* Each count station is given a unique identifier to avoid duplicate records.
-* Data will not be collected under irregular traffic conditions(construction, closure, etc), but it maybe skewed by unplanned incidents.
+* Data will not be collected under irregular traffic conditions (construction, closure, etc), but it maybe skewed by unplanned incidents.

 ### Automated Traffic Recorders (ATRs)

 #### Data Elements
 * Location Identifier (SLSN *Link* ID)
-* Count Type
-* Count interval start and end date and times
-* Roadway Names
-* Location Description
 * Direction
-* Number of Lanes
-* Median and Type
-* Comments
 * 15 min aggregated interval time
 * 15 min volume
+	- typically aggregated by direction, although data may be available by lane

 #### Notes
 * The counts represent roadway and direction(s), not on a lane-by-lane level